SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/team-based-development-on-sharepoint-framework.md

 Building SharePoint Framework solutions requires developers to use a certain set of tools.
 Following list covers the basic set of tools required on every SharePoint Framework development environment.

-#### Node.js v4 LTS
+#### Node.js

-SharePoint Framework requires Node.js v4 LTS to be installed on the developer machine.
+SharePoint Framework requires Node.js to be installed on the developer machine.
 Node.js is used as the runtime for design-time tools used to build and package the project.
-While other Node.js versions might work as well, v4 is the only officially supported version.
 Node.js is installed globally on the developer machine and there are solutions available to support running multiple versions of Node.js side-by-side if necessary.

+> More information about installing Node.js and the supported versions is available at [https://dev.office.com/sharepoint/docs/spfx/set-up-your-development-environment](https://dev.office.com/sharepoint/docs/spfx/set-up-your-development-environment).

 #### Npm